team-alembic/ash_authentication/README.md

 Welcome!
 Here you will find everything you need to know to get started with and use Ash Authentication.
 This documentation is best viewed on [hexdocs](https://hexdocs.pm/ash_authentication).

-AshAuthentication provides drop-in support for user authentication for users of the [Ash Framework](https://ash-hq.org).
-It is designed to be highly configurable, with sensible defaults covering the most common use-cases.

 ## About the Documentation

 [**Tutorials**](#tutorials) walk you through a series of steps to accomplish a goal.
 These are **learning-oriented**, and are a great place for beginners to start.